 Steelwoorks of ArcelorMittal in Zenica are now working without environmental permits required by the law.
-We participated in permitting processes, but our comments were thrown away and several permits were prepared completely without participation of the public,” says Samir Lemeš, president of Eko Forum Zenica and states: “We spent eight months collecting evidence.
+We participated in permitting processes, but our comments were thrown away, and several permits were prepared completely without participation of the public,” says Samir Lemeš, president of Eko Forum Zenica.
+He states: “We spent eight months collecting evidence.
 Since authorities neglected their duties in environment protection, we strongly believe that they should be deemed responsible.”

-“We will continue making pressure on the relevant authorities to finally improve the enforcement of the law in the field of environmental protection in order to enable Zenica to have an industry that produces, employs and pays taxes, but complies with the regulations and laws, invests in environmental protection and timely implements measures set in environmental permits,” adds Samir Lemeš.
+“We will continue creating pressure on the relevant authorities to finally improve the enforcement of the law in the field of environmental protection in order to enable Zenica to have an industry that produces, employs, and pays taxes but complies with the regulations and laws, invests in environmental protection, and implements measures set in environmental permits,” adds Samir Lemeš.

 - More information about ArcellorMittal caused polution in Zenica

 - Good environment is a human right and it's normal to strive for it

 - Citizens in Bosnia rally against air pollution

 Civic association Eko Forum Zenica, as an organization dedicated to the protection of the environment, pursuant to Articles 229 and 230 of the Criminal Procedure Code of the Federation of Bosnia and Herzegovina filed criminal charges:

 - Against Company ArcelorMittal Zenica (AMZ), Palavathu Krishnan Nair Biju, and Mukund Vyankatesh Kulkarni, as employees and the persons responsible, because there is reasonable doubt that, for the account and in favor of AMZ with the failure of managerial and supervisory authorities which were obliged to supervise the legality in terms of Article 128 of the Criminal Code FBiH, acted contrary to the provisions of the Criminal Code of FBiH and the Law on Environmental Protection of the Federation.